Blondell Guinyard -- St. Matthews

-ST. MATTHEWS -- We are saddened by the passing of Mrs. Blondell Guinyard.
+ST. MATTHEWS -- We are saddened by the passing of Mother Blondell Guinyard.

 Funeral plans are incomplete and will be announced by Jenkins Funeral Home of St Matthews.